Yashgit1893/ASIC-Design-Class/README.md

 </p>

 ## Explanation of the subfields :

-Certainly!
-Here's a concise explanation of each field:

 ### Immediate (`imm`)
 A variable-length field embedded in instructions, representing a constant value.
 It's used directly as an operand or offset in various operations, such as arithmetic, memory access, and branching.
 The size and location differ across instruction formats, with some requiring sign extension.